jellymiso/jellymiso-api/README.md

 # jellymiso-api
-List of apis for different uses
+List of apis for different usage